Sergei Lyapunov: Life

 Lyapunov recording for the Welte-Mignon reproducing piano in St. Petersburg or Moscow in January 1910.

 From 1904, Lyapunov made appearances as a conductor, mounting the podium by invitation in Berlin and Leipzig in 1907.
 He also enjoyed a successful career as a pianist.
 In the spring of 1910, Lyapunov recorded some of his own works for the reproducing piano Welte-Mignon (Op.
 11, Nos.
 1, 5, and 12; Op.
 35).
 Lyapunov made several tours of Western Europe, including one of Germany and Austria in 1910–1911.

-He succeeded Nikolai Rimsky-Korsakov as assistant director of music at the Imperial Chapel, became a director of the Free Music School, then its head, as well as a professor at the St. Petersburg Conservatory in 1911.
+He succeeded Nikolai Rimsky-Korsakov as assistant director of music at the Imperial Chapel, became a director of the Free Music School, then its head, as well as a professor at the St. Petersburg Conservatory in 1911, where his students included composer Natalia Pravosudovich.
 After the Revolution, he emigrated to Paris in 1923 and directed a school of music for Russian émigrés, but died of a heart attack the following year.
 For many years the official Soviet line was that Lyapunov had died during a concert tour of Paris, no acknowledgement being made of his voluntary exile.

 Lyapunov is largely remembered for his Douze études d'exécution transcendente.
 This set completed the cycle of the 24 major and minor keys that Franz Liszt had started with his own Transcendental Études but had left unfinished.
 Not only was Lyapunov's set of études as a whole dedicated to the memory of Franz Liszt, but the final étude was specifically titled Élégie en mémoire de François Liszt.
 In the UK the pianist Edward Mitchell was an early advocate, first performing and broadcasting the Douze études in 1927.
 Louis Kentner made the premiere recording in 1949.